kbrenn02/kbrenn02/README.md

 <h3 align="center">I'm an aspiring full-stack engineer.
 And I want to create something that will help the world :)</h3>

 - 🌱 I’m currently working on a full-stack AI Tutor that will scrap my group's Discord to provide quick answers to student questions.
-This uses Docker, PostGres, React, and Claude LLM connection, as well as AWS.
+This uses Docker, Postgres, React, and Claude LLM connection, as well as AWS.
 - 😄 I'm currently working on a media project using React for the frontend and Django as the backend (utitilzing the built in Django DB).
 - 👯 I'm collaborating with a friend to practice peer programming and learn new technologies (React frontend / Django backend).
 - 🔭 I’m currently completing a Java course to increase my proficiency in OOP and another core coding language.